tejasbg004/2D--diffusion-model-for-unstructured-meshes-FVM/README.md

 ###   creates set of points,later to be  meshed

 ## 2. meshgen.m
-###   generate mesh from the set of points using distmesh
+###   Generates mesh from the set of points using distmesh

 ## 3. connctivity.m
 ###    Creates coordinates for cell centers, face center and cell vertices